chriscyh2000/Computer-Network-FinalProject/README.md

 - Allow multiple users comment on the board
 - Users can register / login / log out on this website
 - Both frontend and backend are developed in C++
+- Video streaming from server to client
+- Audio transfering from server to client

 ### Other Features
 - Used `poll` to perform multiplexing